NeuralCoder3/logisim-circuits/ReadMe.md

 ### LCD

 A display for numbers that also supports negative values.
-The conversion (BCD) from binary to 7-segment is performed using an EEPROM instead of combinatory logic.
+The conversion (BCD) from binary to 7-segment is performed using an (EEP)ROM instead of combinatory logic.

 File: [lcd2.circ](lcd2.circ)
 ![LCD.png](LCD.png)